DUCHARHA/APP/replit.md

 # Overview

 ДУЧАРХА is a mobile-first grocery delivery application that provides express delivery of products within 10-15 minutes.
 The app features a modern React-based frontend with a Node.js Express backend, designed as a Progressive Web App (PWA) with offline capabilities.
-The system includes product catalog management, shopping cart functionality, user management, and order processing.
+The system includes product catalog management, shopping cart functionality, user management, order processing, real-time notifications, and a dynamic banner/promotional content system.

 # User Preferences